mcabralpinto/prime-factor-codification/README.md

 # Prime Factor Codification

-A converter and translator for the Prime Factor Writing System (or PFWS), a code I came up with for fun.
+A converter and translator for the Prime Factor Codification (or PFC), a code I came up with for fun.

+## pfws.py

+The Python file in which the program is coded.
+Upon running it, the user will be greeted with a console menu allowing the user to:
+   1. Encode a message;
+   2. Decode a message;
+   3. End the program.

 ## How It Works